xorhex/BinYars/README.md

       - Both of these values will be combined into 1 entry in the sidebar widget under Shellcode

   - The value name **Offset** is special.
 When used, it will make the entry in the sidebar widget interactive; so when clicked upon, it will goto that location in the binary.

-  - The value name **Length** is also special when paired with **Offset**.
-When both are used, the entry in the sidebar will also contain those bytes.

 **Example Rule**